DC-analysis/dclab/tests/README.md

 ### Test Scripts

-This will run all tests present in the directory:
+Execute all tests using `setup.py` in the parent directory:

-    python runtests.py
+    python setup.py test